Table Of Contents

 Examples of Academic and Research Organisation Activities

-A table showing examples of academic and research organisation activities, broken down by skills development, emerging technologies, and leading competencies.
+A table showing examples of academic and research organisation activities, broken down by skills development and technology areas.

 Gender and Diversity Plans